Belgium, and Belgian football, would be unthinkable without beer

 Think of Belgium and you think of beer, ales steeped in monastic tradition, drinks in kaleidoscope colours, superstrength brews to blow your trainers off along with your socks.

 Belgian football bars are things of beauty.
-While the match-day experience over the border in France or across the Channel may differ little from any visit to a megaplex (a Belgian invention!), hostelries in this charming little country brim with tradition and character, multicoloured league ladders dutifully updated by the bar, varied beers on tap and by the bottle.
+While the match-day experience over the border in Holland or across the Channel may differ little from any visit to a megaplex (a Belgian invention!), hostelries in this charming little country brim with tradition and character, multicoloured league ladders dutifully updated by the bar, varied beers on tap and by the bottle.

 Right, enough pre-match analysis – someone get ’em in!

 Match-day bar at the Guldensporenstadion, named after a medieval battle and home of KV Kortrijk, De Kouter is equipped with that essential accoutrement as kick-off approaches: a ping-pong table.